pytorch/torchchat/README.md

 ### Server
-**note this feature is still in progress and not all endpoints are working ATM** Server gives you a REST API that matches the OpenAI API spec for interacting with a model
+**Note: This feature is still in progress and not all endpoints are working ATM**

+This mode gives a REST API that matches the OpenAI API spec for interacting with a model

 [skip default]: begin